 Once most of the flat surfaces are done, grab an electric blower like our 18V Milwaukee here, and holding the cloth nearby, blow out every single crevice, window channel, hatch seal, and any other intricate areas where water likes to hide.
 This helps eliminate any run marks from appearing after you've finished drying.
 Make your way around the van until you're happy the bulk of the water is gone.

 Give the tow bar a quick blow down as well, then wipe dry with a folded Dirty Deeds cloth sprayed with Boss Gloss, you don't want any leftover dirt from these lower areas getting into your Twisted Pro Sucker or Big Green Sucker and causing scratches!

 Wheels and tyres are lucky last.
 Dry the tyres first with a clean and dry Dirty Deeds cloth.
 Then, spray 6-7 sprays (you might need more or less depending on the type of tyre, how big it is etc) of Tyre Sheen into an All Sorts applicator, then wipe over the tyre, covering all the rubber surface, being sure to get it into the lettering on the tyres.
 If you like a shinier look on your tyres, you can apply a second layer of Tyre Sheen after the first layer has dried.

 We aim for a mid sheen on the tyre, just better than a new tyre; that's the finish we get with this applicator and Tyre Sheen combination.

-One of the most important jobs of the entire detail is making sure you clean your microfibre cloths properly.
+Once you have finished, make sure you clean your microfibre cloths properly.
 Look after your cloths, and they'll look after you for years to come.